|- candidate number||14510|

 |- Brief summary||Children placed in foster homes have often had a rough start of their lives while being taken care of by their biological parents.
 Foster children are significantly more insecure- or disorganized attached than children raised by their biological parents.
 The insecure- and especially disorganized attachment forms a risk for the later development of psychopathology within these foster children.

-Scientific research shows that insecure and disorganized attached children can still form a safe attachment relation with their foster parents if they have positive attachment experiences in new nurture situations.
+Scientific research shows that insecure and disorganized attached children can still form a secure attachment relation with their foster parents if they have positive attachment experiences in new nurture situations.
 Foster parent are, more than often, confronted with foster child behaviors that denote an insecure and disorganized attachment past of that child.
 It is thus most important that the foster parents develop skills that give way to cope and deal with the individual problems of their foster child(-ren).

 The intervention VIPP-SD (Video-feedback Intervention to promote Positive Parenting and Sensitive Discipline; Juffer, Bakermans-Kranenburg, & van IJzendoorn, 2008) is an intervention designed to support parents in coping with disrupted and troublesome behavior of their children.
 This method enhances the sensitivity of the parents and their sensitive disciplining towards the child.
 VIPP-SD is approved and proven to be effective by the ‘Nederlands Jeugdinstituut’.